Uncovering Logit Suppression Vulnerabilities in LLM Safety Alignment: Methodology Design Implementation

-In this phase, we would like to manipulate a total of $k+m$ logits, where $k$ represents the length of the positive response of the given question, and $m$ represents the given prefix length.
-The detailed manipulation process is presented in Algo~\ref{algo:manipulation}.
-We first determine the lengths of the positive response \( R \) and the harmful question \( x \), represented by \( k \) and \( n \) respectively.
-Each logits corresponding to the tokens in \( R \) is set to $+\infty$, ensuring that these tokens are not chosen in subsequent generations, facilitating a more controlled output direction.
-For the following logits manipulation, we first adjust logits for the denial tokens to \( -\infty \), preventing their selection.
-Concurrently, a random token from the top-\( K \) logits is chosen, and its logit is escalated to \( +\infty \), ensuring its increased probability of being selected next.
-In the end, we repeat this process $N$ times to form a batch $S$ for harmful content generation.
+In this phase, we force the model to produce affirmative answers to harmful prompts without appending additional suffixes on the user end.
+The basic idea is to increase the output likelihood of affirmative answers while suppressing denial tokens.
+In \tool, we manipulate $k+m$ logits, where $k$ is a variable representing the length of the affirmative response (e.g., ``Sure!
+Here is a tutorial of making a bomb'' in Figure~\ref{fig:overview}), and $m$ is the length of the enhancement prefix (e.g., ``Step 1: Gathering Necessary Material:'').
+Algorithm \ref{algo:manipulation} outlines the process: First, we determine the lengths of the positive response $R$ and the harmful question $x$, represented by $k$ and $n$ respectively.
+We then set each logit corresponding to tokens in $R$ to $+\infty$ to ensure they are not chosen in subsequent generations, controlling output direction.
+For optimal performance, we adjust logits for denial tokens to $-\infty$ to suppress their selection.
+Concurrently, we choose a random token from the top-$K$ logits and escalate its logit to $+\infty$, increasing its probability of being selected next.
+This process is repeated $N$ times to form a batch $S$ of harmful content.
+In the end, we determine the prefix that yields the best performance for generating harmful content using logit manipulation with a sorting model $\Gamma$.
+As shown in Figure~\ref{fig:overview}, the prefix ``Step 1: Gathering...'' demonstrates the best performance in eliciting harmful content generation.
+However, directly calculating the specific probability for the prefix using Formula~\ref{equ:4} is challenging.
+Instead, we construct a selection model to rank the subsequent likelihood of successful attack as an approximation.
+The details automatically labeled dataset and the training process are elaborated in Appendix E.